OlGe404/ansible-collections/README.md

 Before attempting to release a new version, update the `version` field in the [galaxy.yml file](galaxy.yml).
 The release pipeline will check if the version of the pushed release-tag matches the `version` field in the galaxy.yml file and will fail, if it doesn't match.
 It will also fail if the version you are trying to release already exists on ansible-galaxy hub.

 If you forgot to update the `version` field in the galaxy.yml file and the release pipeline fails, you have to:
-* Update the version in the galaxy.yml file
+* Update the version in the galaxy.yml file and push it
 * Delete the failed release-tag locally and remote
 * Create and push a new annotated release-tag to retry the release